Friday, 28 December 2012

 Ontario Automobile Insurance Anti-Fraud Task Force Releases Their Final Report

-The Ministry of Finance has released the final report of the Ontario Automobile Insurance Anti-Fraud Task Force outlining 38 recommendations, many of them will expand the power of FSCO, the province’s insurance regulator.
+of the Ontario Automobile Insurance Anti-Fraud Task Force outlining 38 recommendations, many of them will expand the

 The report confirms that fraud is a substantial problem in Ontario despite the fact the Task Force was unable to accurately quantify how much it costs policyholders.
 The report indicates that the public is aware that fraud is a problem but calls for educating consumers so they can better recognize and avoid fraudulent activity.
 In addition the report calls for greater public disclosure on the part of insurers, provincial-wide licensing for the towing industry and licensing health care and independent assessment facilities.
 My report to the Task Force on licensing heath care and independent assessment facilities was also released by the Ministry of Finance.